athankefalas/RouteLinkKit/README.md

 ### 4. Replace NavigationView with RoutedNavigationView

-One of the two SwiftUI components of RouteLinkKit is `RoutedNavigationView` that simply replaces the native NavigationView with a custom implementation that uses a `UINavigationController` subclass for navigation and to provide the navigation bar.
+One of the two SwiftUI components of RouteLinkKit is `RoutedNavigationView` that simply replaces the native NavigationView, with a custom implementation that uses a `UINavigationController` subclass for navigation and to provide the navigation bar.
 The `RoutedNavigationView` behaves the same as the native `NavigationView` and can even perform native navigation links if needed.
 The main difference is that the content of a routed navigation view is automatically created by the router.